techidaily/site-windows11/source/_posts/preventing-autonomous-scrolling-on-os-windows.md

 * Do you have multiple mouse devices connected to your device at once?
 If so, you should disconnect others except for the one you intend to use.
 * Is your Xbox controller connected to your device?
 If so, remove it.
 * Disconnect any other pointing device currently connected to your device.
-* If you keep Windows automatic updates turned off, check for and[install recent OS updates manually](https://www.makeuseof.com/update-windows-manually/) .
+* If you keep Windows automatic updates turned off, check for and [install recent OS updates manually](https://www.makeuseof.com/update-windows-manually/) .
 * If the**End** key on your keyboard remains pressed down for some reason, it will cause your windows to scroll down.
 Inspect your**End** key for anything holding it down, or disconnect your keyboard and see if that fixes the problem.

 If the above basic checks don't help, apply the remaining fixes.